laser-brain/vite-federation-example/README.md

 - Configure ports on all added module projects.
 Exposed ports must match host configuration
 - Build remote projects (all but `vite-federation-host`): `yarn build`
-- Run `serve -s -C -p [port]` for each project to expose federated modules
+- Run `serve -s -C -p [port] dist` for each project to expose federated modules
 - Start dev server in host project with `yarn dev`